Pagure/pagure/doc/development.rst

     $ ./dev/run-tests-docker.py

 This command will build a fedora based container and execute the test suite.
-You can also limit the tests to unit-test files or single tests similar to the ``./runtests.sh`` options described above.
+You can also limit the tests to unit-test files or single tests similar to the ``python runtests.py`` options described above.